w3f/polkadot-wiki/docs/learn/how-to/withdraw-usdt-from-exchanges.md

 6\.
 Acknowledge that you've read and understood the conditions, and then click the "Request Withdrawal" button.

 7\.
-After you go through Bitfinex's security checks, your withdrawal will be processed in a few minutes, and you'll see your USDT in your Polkadot Asset Hub or Kusama Asset Hub account!
+After you go through Bitfinex's security checks, your withdrawal will be processed in a few minutes, and you'll see your USDT in your Polkadot Asset Hub or Kusama Asset Hub account.

 !!! tip "GOOD TO KNOW"

-    Check the balance of your Asset Hub address from one of the suitable block explorers listed in our article "[What Block Explorers Can I Use for the Polkadot and Kusama Ecosystems?](block-explorers.md)"
+    Check the balance of your Asset Hub address from one of the suitable block explorers listed in the article "[What Block Explorers Can I Use for the Polkadot and Kusama Ecosystems?](block-explorers.md)"

 * * *